teamallnighter/Eclipse-Solar-Blog/about.md

 ##
 Why Us

-Everyone is capable of living a more sustainable lifestyle, and our mission is to empower people to do just that.
 Whether you are considering a residential or large scale commercial clean energy project, we are committed to working with you to discover the most efficient and effective solution for your needs.

 ## Your goals, realized